-An increase in the terms of trade hedge increases the dividend yield and thus has a "first-order" effect because it directly affects the drift of $\eta$ .
-Although a decrease in asset price volatility does influence the drift of $\eta$ as well as the volatility, the effect occurs through covariances and is therefore still "second-order."
+An increase in the terms of trade hedge increases the dividend yield and thus has a "first-order" effect because it directly affects the drift of η .
+Although a decrease in asset price volatility influences the drift of η , the effect occurs through covariances and is therefore still "second-order."

-In Appendix C.3 we examine the relative contributions risk pricing and the terms of trade hedge from another perspective by considering "counterfactual" scenarios in which we replace any prices of intermediate goods in the expression for $\mu{\eta}$ in (16) by the prices from the constrained or unconstrained equilibria (thus we suppose the only effect of prudential limits is on terms of trade and not also on endogenous volatility).
-Our results show that the terms of trade hedge is the more important mechanism through which leverage constraints provide financial stability.
+In Appendix B.3 we examine the relative contributions risk pricing and the terms of trade hedge from another perspective by considering "counterfactual" scenarios in which we replace any prices of intermediate goods in the expression for μ{η} in (16) by the prices from the constrained equilibrium (thus we suppose the only effect of prudential limits is on terms of trade and not also on endogenous volatility).
+These results show that the terms of trade hedge is the more important mechanism through which leverage constraints provide financial stability.